TAP OR HOVER FOR MORE INFORMATION

 Treatment options for keratosis

-Here at the Cosmetic Medical Clinic, we utilise a combination of treatments for the removal of keratosis.
+Here at Cosmetic Medical Clinic, we utilise a combination of treatments for the removal of keratosis.
 The treatment method varies from case to case however, we predominantly use the following:

 CO2 Full Ablative Q-Switched laser – The Co2 Full Ablative procedure delivers a laser through a range of narrow wavelengths that are able to target the area to rise the temperature that in turn results in full tissue ablation.
 After this, the body’s natural healing process replaces the damaged tissue with healthy tissue.
 This procedure has been considered as the cosmetic industry’s gold standard.